mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 the Omnibus GitLab package in `5` **independent** machines, both with **Redis** and **Sentinel**:

-- Redis Master + Sentinel
+- Redis Primary + Sentinel
-- Redis Slave + Sentinel
+- Redis Secondary + Sentinel
-- Redis Slave + Sentinel
+- Redis Secondary + Sentinel
-- Redis Slave + Sentinel
+- Redis Secondary + Sentinel
-- Redis Slave + Sentinel
+- Redis Secondary + Sentinel

 ### Redis setup overview

-You must have at least `3` Redis servers: `1` Master, `2` Slaves, and they need to each be on independent machines (see explanation above).
+You must have at least `3` Redis servers: `1` Primary, `2` Secondaries, and they need to each be on independent machines (see explanation above).

 You can have additional Redis nodes, that will help survive a situation